 - identify business risks and audit risks, including significant risks, from a given scenario, explain their impact on the financial statements, and recommend audit procedures to mitigate the risk of a material error.
-Requirements will test the ability of students to filter those issues which are more relevant than others in a given scenario. - distinguish the quality of data or evidence to be tested in two potential ways. (i) Students will need to distinguish between data generated from within an organisation and that generated by a third party, the latter being less susceptible to management bias; and (ii) students will need to appreciate the effect on the quality of evidence that bias caused by specific factors can have eg, where profits are used to determine a bonus payment to be made to the company's management. - identify the impact of specific economic and political factors on a set of financial statements eg, in the context of dealing with customers or suppliers from overseas that (i) political instability may cause problems which prevent the customer or supplier from trading, ultimately leading to going concern issues for the audited entity; and (ii) economic factors may cause exchange rate fluctuations leading to the risk of misstated balances in the financial statements. - evaluate the effect of uncertain future events when describing the procedures to be performed in carrying out an examination of a company's financial forecasts. - assess the materiality of a particular matter (eg, an unadjusted error) in the context of a set of financial statements or other financial information.
-This assessment should then inform the students
+Requirements will test the ability of students to filter those issues which are more relevant than others in a given scenario. - distinguish the quality of data or evidence to be tested in two potential ways. (i) Students will need to distinguish between data generated from within an organisation and that generated by a third party, the latter being less susceptible to management bias; and (ii) students will need to appreciate the effect on the quality of evidence that bias caused by specific factors can have eg, where profits are used to determine a bonus payment to be made to the company's management. - identify the impact of specific factors on a set of financial statements eg, economic, political, sustainability-related and climate-related factors - evaluate the effect of uncertain future events when describing the procedures to be performed in carrying out an examination of a company's financial forecasts. - assess the materiality of a particular matter (eg, an unadjusted error) in the context of a set of financial statements or other financial information.
+This assessment should then inform the students judgement as to whether or not to modify the opinion given in a statutory auditor's report or modify the conclusion in a non-audit assurance report.

-- judgement as to whether or not to modify the opinion given in a statutory auditor's report or modify the conclusion in a non-audit assurance report. - judge the potential independence risks involved in accepting or continuing an audit or other assurance engagement, and the procedures to mitigate those risks; and consideration of the required steps upon the discovery of fraud/money laundering. - display the ability to present a structured argument to a client eg, in situations where management is questioning the extent of audit work performed.
+- judge the potential independence risks involved in accepting or continuing an audit or other assurance engagement, and the procedures to mitigate those risks; and consideration of the required steps upon the discovery of fraud/money laundering. - display the ability to present a structured argument to a client eg, in situations where management is questioning the extent of audit work performed.

-Conclusions Recommendations Communication Apply technical knowledge to support reasoning and conclusions Apply professional experience and evidence to support reasoning Use valid and different technical skills to formulate opinions, advice, plans, solutions, options and reservations Present recommendations in accordance with instructions and defined criteria Make recommendations in situations where risks and uncertainty exist Formulate opinions, advice, recommendations, plans, solutions, options and reservations based on valid evidence Make evidence-based recommendations which can be justified by reference to supporting data and other information Develop recommendations which combine different technical skills in a practical situation Present a basic or routine memorandum or briefing note in writing in a clear and concise style Present analysis and recommendations in accordance with instructions Communicate clearly to a specialist or non-specialist audience in a manner suitable for the recipient Prepare the advice, report, or notes required in a clear and concise style
+Apply professional experience and evidence to support reasoning Use valid and different technical skills to formulate opinions, advice, plans, solutions, options and reservations Make recommendations in situations where risks and uncertainty exist Formulate opinions, advice, recommendations, plans, solutions, options and reservations based on valid evidence Make recommendations in situations where risks and uncertainty exist Formulate opinions, advice, recommendations in accordance with instructions accordance with instructions specialist or non-specialist audience in a manner suitable for the recipient Make evidence-based Prepare the advice, report, or concise style Conclusions Recommendations Communication supporting data and other information Develop recommendations which combine different technical skills in a practical situation to support reasoning and conclusions Apply professional experience and evidence to support reasoning Use valid and different technical skills to formulate opinions, advice, plans, solutions, options and accordance with instructions and defined criteria Make recommendations in situations where risks and uncertainty exist Formulate opinions, advice, recommendations, plans, solutions, options and reservations based on valid evidence Make evidence-based recommendations which can be justified by reference to supporting data and other information Develop recommendations which combine different technical skills in a practical memorandum or briefing note in writing in a clear and concise style Present analysis and recommendations in accordance with instructions Communicate clearly to a specialist or non-specialist audience in a manner suitable for the recipient Prepare the advice, report, or notes required in a clear and